Hsanokklis/DockerMiniProject/README.md

 * use `docker stop container_name` to stop a specific container
 * use `docker compose build --no-cache` to rebuild containers from scratch
 * Use `exec` to execute commands within your container and not your localhost
+* When configuring the Firely files, make sure every file except docker-compose.yml has a preceeding period.

 ## Set up Firefly III Container